 As I started making a habit of Feeling My Feelings by practicing the SDF method, my binge eating slowly came to an end.

-So try out the SDF method the next time you feel the urge to overeat, and make room for what comes up.
-Allow yourself to get nice and uncomfortable, and watch how it dissolves your desire to overeat.
+Try the SDF method for yourself the next time you feel the urge to overeat, and make space for the emotions that come up.
+Allow yourself to get nice and uncomfortable, and watch how it dissolves the desire to overeat.